DM-Earth/Cabricality-Utils/README.md

 - Make Trade Cards and Profession Cards easier to translate.
 - Replace Ad Astra and Bits and Chisels' wrench with the Create one.
-- Tweak bounding boxes of Flags from Ad Astra to match the custom models in Cabricality.
-- Catch the registrations with namespace of `cabricality` and add them to vanilla datafixers.
+- Catch the registrations with namespace of `cabricality` and add them to vanilla DataFixers.
 - Move items form KubeJS to a new item group instead of that KubeJS one.

 When certain necessary mods are not loaded: